dm-devtech/bank_tech_test/README.md

 ### Technologies used
 - Javascript
+- Node

 ### Testing Framework
 - Jest (with Babel)

-### Instructions to run program in browser console:
+### Instructions:
+#### Running the local server
 1. To run the program clone the repo to your local directory
-2. Copy of the path of the index.html file and paste into your web browser
+2. run npm install
+3. run npx http-server
+4. go to localhost:8080 in your browser

+#### Using the program:
-3. Open your web browser console (via right clicking then click inspect on the page)
+1. Open your web browser console (right click the page, then click inspect)
-4. In the console create a new instance of the Transactions class and name it.  e.g newTransactions = new Transactions
+2. In the console create a new instance of the Transactions class and name it.  e.g newTransactions = new Transactions
-5. To deposit an amount using the above instance you should enter newTransactions.deposit(amount, date).
+3. To deposit an amount enter newTransactions.deposit(amount, date).
 Amount should be a number and date should be in the STRING format 'DD-MM-YYYY'
-6. To withdraw an amount using the above instance you should enter newTransactions.withdraw(amount, date).
+4. To withdraw an amount enter newTransactions.withdraw(amount, date).
 Amount should be a number and date should be in the STRING format 'DD-MM-YYYY'.
-7. To print a statement using the same instance as above enter newTransactions.getBankStatement().
+5. To print a statement in the console enter newTransactions.getBankStatement().

 ### Browser Console Code Example:
 ```